PyTables/PyTables/doc/source/usersguide/libref.rst

     (coords) of row indexes to select the wanted columns, instead of a column range.

-    The selected rows are returned in an array or record array of the current flavor.
+    The selected rows are returned in an array or structured array of the current flavor.

 .. method:: Table.readSorted(sortby, checkCSI=False, field=None, start=None, stop=None, step=None)